ember-learn/guides-source/guides/release/templates/links.md

 the `@model` argument), the `:photo_id` segment is automatically assumed to be the same as the corresponding segment in current URL, i.e. `2`.

-Ember is only able to infer the dynamic segments becuase the `photo` route is currently active.
+Ember is only able to infer the dynamic segments because the `photo` route is currently active.
 If we were to invoke the `<LinkTo />` component for the same `photos.photo.comment` route, but from the `photos` route's template, it will result in an error, as we did not pass enough model objects to populate all the